Darragh Kenny

 Darragh Kenny (born 24 January 1988) is an Irish equestrian who competes in the sport of show jumping.
-He owns and runs Oakland Ventures LLC alongside Hardin Towell and has consistently been in the world top 10 riders.
-As of May 2020, Kenny is ranked 7th in the world.

-Career development

-Kenny is the son of two horse trainers in Ireland, and grew up around horses.
-He showed talent early on and competed in his first Grand Prix at the age of 14.
+He competed in his first Grand Prix at the age of 14.
 He qualified for the Dublin Horse Show where he won a training bursary to work with Missy Clark and John Brennan at their North Run Stables in Warren, Vermont in 2007, which brought him to America to compete at the Winter Equestrian Festival in Wellington, Florida.
 Under Clark's guidance, Kenny was given the rides on Obelix and Gael Force, horses that he qualified for his first FEI World Cup Finals on and continued to campaign at the highest level including representing Ireland in Nations Cup events.